Crio-Bytes/System-Design/AWS High Availability Architecture/README.md

 > Refer to `Images/Activity 5/Activity5a.png`

-Now we need to format the partion.
+Now we need to format the partition.

 To format the partition use the command `mkfs.ext4 device_name`